elaineg/blog/_posts/2016-09-23-perspective-of-a-social-virgin.md

 date: 2016-09-30
 tags: [the frosh life]
 ---
-Allow me to begin by updating those ignorant of campus lingo (AKA me 48 hours ago): A "social" is the new term for "playdate at my place".
+Allow me to begin by updating those ignorant of campus lingo (aka me 48 hours ago): A "social" is the new term for "playdate at my place".
 To tweens, it's better known as "hanging out".
-YA linguistics is scientifically proven to be the fastest-evolving form of language.
+Don't get this mixed up.
+We get offended.

 Because university students now think they've reached the age where they're hip and old, the main attraction at a social is coming up with new creative ways to shove varying forms of flammable fluid down their throats.
 It's no joke.
 It's a grueling olympics made of skills that will never be applicable elsewhere, and having absolutely no shame.
 Tongue flip cup, anyone?